Drupal full page caching module

 eCommerce Drupal sites

 If you are running an ecommerce store, or some other type of site that might serve customised information on a page, for example a mini cart with cart count/information, then you will have to do custom development to continue caching pages.
-A workaround for a mini cart would be to make it load via Ajax or to use local browser storage, Luckily Peakhour can assist in making that happen.
+A workaround for a mini cart would be to make it load via Ajax or to use local browser storage, Luckily Peakhour assists in making that happen.

 Future features